ucbrise/anna/README.md

 2. The ip of all the proxy nodes should be stored in `conf/user/proxy_address.txt`.
 Each line contains a single proxy ip.

 ## Run Instruction:
+Please start the proxy first, and then the server and client.

-1. Start a server by running `./build/kvs/kvs_server`.
+1. Start a proxy by running `./build/kvs/kvs_proxy`.
-2. Start a proxy by running `./build/kvs/kvs_proxy`.
+2. Start a server by running `./build/kvs/kvs_server`.
 3. Start a client by running `./build/kvs/kvs_user`.

 The accepted input formats are `GET $key` and `PUT $key $value`.